 We have opened to limited in-person testing for PearsonVUE/GED testing.
 Schedule your test as usual through the Pearson VUE webpage.
 There are additional COVID testing protocols in place so please email firstname.lastname@example.org when you have scheduled your exam.

-The General Educational Development (GED) Testing program is designed for adults 19 years of age or older who have not graduated from high school.
+The High School Equivalency (GED) Testing program is designed for adults 19 years of age or older who have not graduated from high school.
 High school diploma holders are not eligible for GED Testing.

 Adult High School Diploma

 Adults (19 years and older) who did not complete high school may obtain a high school diploma through Peninsula College.
 This high school diploma meets the graduation requirements of the State of Washington and is issued through Peninsula College.
 Classes taken to satisfy high school requirements may also be applied to a college degree.

 An individual (21 years or older) who completes an associate degree (AA, AS, AAS, or AAS-T) may now request a state high school diploma from the college upon written request.